When Inexperienced Drivers Drive a Moving Truck

-- Lack of training: Whether it is lack of training and experience necessary to load and drive a moving truck or failure of trucking companies to secure sufficient numbers of vetted workers, some drivers are not prepared to handle a moving truck.
+- Lack of training: Whether it is a lack of training and experience necessary to load and drive a moving truck or the failure of trucking companies to secure sufficient numbers of vetted workers, some drivers are not prepared to handle a moving truck.
 Lack of driver experience is a big reason for moving truck accidents.

 - Cargo: Loading too much cargo and not securing it properly can lead to a truck crash.
 When cargo is not loaded properly, it can shift during transport and cause the truck to overturn, especially when rounding a curve.